Pornography addiction: signs, causes, and statistics

-Pornography addiction is a compulsive behavior that involves the excessive viewing of pornography to the point that it affects a person’s quality of life.
+Pornography addiction is a compulsive behavior that involves excessive viewing of pornography to a point that it affects a person’s quality of life.

 Also referred to as problematic pornography viewing or compulsive pornography use, the condition remains a controversial issue in the medical community.
 This is because not everyone in the field is convinced that it can be considered an addiction.

+The main causes of pornography addiction are brain disease, changes in brain chemistry, ease of access, and underlying mental health conditions.
 However, experts and advocates who believe in the existence of pornography addiction argue that there are a number of causes that lead to its development.
-Some of the main causes of pornography addiction are brain disease, changes in brain chemistry, ease of access, and underlying mental health conditions.

-The main misconceptions about pornography addiction include porn only becoming a problem for people with addictive personalities and only individuals with high sex drives can get addicted to porn.
+The main misconceptions about pornography addiction include the opinion that porn only becomes a problem for people with addictive personalities and that only individuals with high sex drives can get addicted to porn.